 A Question for Leaders

-How confident are you that your managers are equipped to prevent unnecessary escalation?
+How confident are you that your managers are equipped to prevent costly claims and disputes?

 Because once a matter reaches the FWC, even if you’re successful, a cost has already been paid.

-The organisations that will sustain in the years ahead will be those that invest early in manager capability, psychological safety, and coaching skills.
+The organisations that will sustain in the years ahead will be those that invest early in psychological safety, and manager development in clear, kind performance and accountability conversations.

 • More productivity